giacomocavalieri/glam/tutorials/pretty_printing_JSON.md

-To turn a boolean value into a document we can define a helper function `bool_to_doc` (you could also transform the value directly inside the pattern matching branch, but I like it more to define helper functions to keep things tidy):
+To turn a boolean value into a document we can define a helper function `bool_to_doc` (you could also transform the value directly inside the pattern matching branch, but I'd rather define an helper function to keep things tidy):

 ```gleam
 fn bool_to_doc(bool: Bool) -> Document {